 In recent years, there has been a shift towards a ‘new normal’ where certain foods that used to be a rare treat are now eaten weekly and sometimes daily.
 Sneaky labelling makes it difficult to identify the sugars hidden in our foods and ‘health’ foods that are high in sugar are common.
 Our busy lives often lead to an increase of pre-packaged and convenience foods that make it difficult for us to track exactly what we’re consumed.

 We are living in troubling times where 1 in 3 Australian kids will have a decayed tooth by the age of 6 years.

 Sugar intake is a huge part of this.

-Limiting added sugar intake can be very tricky but we hope to provide you with some information that will help motivate you to reduce sugar intake for your child, and hopefully lower their risk of dental decay and general health problems both in the short-term and in later life.
+Limiting added sugar intake can be very tricky but we hope to provide you with some information that will help both motivate you to reduce sugar your child’s sugar intake, and hopefully lower their risk of dental decay and general health problems both in the short-term and in later life.

-My hope is that with a better awareness of what your kids are eating, you can make one tiny change, one small improvement, and then another and another that will transform your child’s health and future-proof their smile.
+Our hope is that with a better awareness of what your kids are eating, you can make one tiny change, one small improvement, and then another, and another that will transform your child’s health and future-proof their smile.

 What are Added Sugars?